Words by Lula Criado

 On the other hand, her speculative design, The Holy Dress (2012), a collaboration with Leonie Smelt and Joachim Rotteveel, is a journey to a future scenario in which a dress takes the place of the moral checking on the lies we tell.
 The dress, electronically enhanced, analyses if the wearer is lying through voice stress analysis.
 If the dress detects that the wearer is lying, it punishes him/her with an electric shock.

-The intersections between fashion, technology, and textiles are blurring and, what we thought clothing (and fashion) was is not anymore.
-The possibilities of the wearable technologies and e-textiles are quasi-infinities, but we have been careful how we use technology.
-As Coleman points out ‘technology [and capitalism] is overstimulating us because it’s trying to convert all of our attention into money.’
+The intersections between fashion, technology, and textiles are blurring, and what we thought clothing (and fashion) was is not anymore.
+The possibilities of wearable technologies and e-textiles are quasi-infinities, but we have been careful about how we use technology.
+As Coleman points out, technology [and capitalism] is overstimulating us because it’s trying to convert all of our attention into money.

 ASVOFF9 will launch the world’s first Wearable Technology in Fashion Film Competition.
-The competition will be a game-changer in the world of humanistic intelligence inspired / art based wearable technology by communicating the real potentials of wearable technology to the world through film.
+The competition will be a game-changer in the world of humanistic intelligence-inspired / art-based wearable technology by communicating the real potential of wearable technology to the world through film.
 What impact do you think the festival is going to have on the future of wearable technologies?